China coronavirus deaths slow, cruise ship disembarks in Cambodia

 Japan is one of the worst affected of more than two dozen countries and territories outside mainland China that have seen hundreds of infections from the flu-like sickness.

-Figures due out later on Friday are expected to show Japan’s economy - the world’s third-largest - shrank an annualized 3.7% in the October-December quarter, due partly to the impact of the virus outbreak, according to analysts.
+Figures due out on Monday are expected to show Japan’s economy - the world’s third-largest - shrank an annualized 3.7% in the October-December quarter, due partly to the impact of the virus outbreak, according to analysts.

 “Investors will surely avoid Asia for the time being and will shift funds to the U.S., geographically the most separated from the region,” said Norihiro Fujito, chief investment strategist at Mitsubishi UFJ Morgan Stanley Securities.